Five years ago, a door which had been wedged open for some time eventually gave way and closed shut on Scottish football’s two behemoths.

 Of course, automatic inclusion in the Premier League is by no means a guarantee even if England’s top tier eventually loses four or five of its top teams, but Mols – one of Dick Advocaat’s many Dutch signings at Ibrox – has no doubts the Old Firm would rise to the top tier at soon as possible if given the opportunity.

-It is also likely that the value of TV rights to broadcast the Premier League would go down should it be robbed of several of the most-supported clubs, but any revised figure would still dwarf that of the Scottish Premiership.
+It is also likely that the value of TV rights to broadcast the Premier League would go down should it lose several of the most-supported clubs, but any revised figure would still dwarf that of the Scottish Premiership.

 Indeed, the Scottish Premiership would be left in the same predicament as the English Premier League should this merry-go-round ever transpire, and Mols admits it would only plunge Scotland’s top tier further into the wilderness.